zhizhi12345/LLM-EXAM/chinese-english.md

 ```
 Clothing needs to be adapted to weather changes.
 In summer, wear as much clothing as you can; in winter, wear as much clothing as you can.
 ```

+DeepSeek v3.1
+Dressing should adapt to the changes in weather.
+In summer, you wear as little as possible, while in winter, you wear as much as possible.